mj-km/makinteractlab.github.io/_projects/SpinOcchio.md

 ### Media Coverage

-This Controller Lets You Feel VR Objects Slip Between Your Fingers, and the Possibilities Are Endless on [GIZMODO](https://gizmodo.com/spinocchio-controller-lets-you-feel-vr-objects-slip-fin-1848787245).
+**This Controller Lets You Feel VR Objects Slip Between Your Fingers, and the Possibilities Are Endless** on [GIZMODO](https://gizmodo.com/spinocchio-controller-lets-you-feel-vr-objects-slip-fin-1848787245).

+**Mind-blowing metaverse controller lets you TOUCH objects in virtual reality and ‘feel them slip through your fingers’** on [The Sun](https://www.the-sun.com/tech/5125751/mind-blowing-metaverse-controller-touch/).

 ---